-This section summarizes many of the new features added to MySQL Workbench 6.0.0, in relation to MySQL Workbench 5.2.x;.
+This section summarizes many of the new features added to MySQL Workbench 6.0, in relation to the MySQL Workbench 5.2 release.

 In the new user interface, the Server Administration functionality (such as start/stop server, managing user accounts etc) is now accessible directly from the SQL Editor interface, located near where the schema information can be browsed and queries executed.

-The image below contains three screenshots of the Schema window in the SQL Editor.
+The following figure contains three screenshots of the Schema window in the SQL Editor.
 The first is from MySQL Workbench 5.2, the second is MySQL Workbench 6.0 with the management tab collapsed, and the third shows what the merged management tab looks like.
 Toggle the merged and tabbed views by clicking the new merge button next to the refresh button.

-You can select schemas and/or tables to perform client-side searches for user specified strings and patterns.
-To access this new search feature, right click select a schema or a table in the left sidebar and select Search Table Data....
+You can select schemas, tables, or both to perform client-side searches for user specified strings and patterns.
+To access this new search feature, right click select a schema or a table in the left sidebar and select.

 This screenshot demonstrates the search feature, along with an example search.
 Multiple tables were selected and searched in this example: